Nicole Hangsterfer, PA-C

 Welcome to Ask Curology, a column penned by one of our in-house medical providers in response to your questions about all things skincare.
-This week, we’re talking about everybody’s favorite beta hydroxy acid: salicylic acid.
-You might have heard this ingredient is tough on acne—but is it too tough?
-Below, one of our medical providers gives the scoop on salicylic acid safety.
+In this edition, we’re talking about everybody’s favorite beta hydroxy acid: salicylic acid.
+You might have heard this skincare ingredient is tough on acne—but is it too tough?
+Here one of our medical providers gives the scoop on salicylic acid safety.

 When I was younger, I’d get the occasional pimple, but lately, I’ve been breaking out intensely all over my face, neck, and back.
 My mom told me salicylic acid is good for acne, so I looked for products with that ingredient.
 I’ve been using a face wash, body wash, and spot treatment with salicylic acid every day.
 At first, my skin started to clear up.
 But now, my face is as red as a tomato.
 It’s even getting dry and flaky in areas, and I definitely didn’t have that problem before.
 It’s like I took one step forward and two steps back.
 What should I do?